Wherever you're at in your career, you need a stand-out LinkedIn profile

 You can do better than simply listing your job titles and employers here.
 Why not show off your skills and experience further by providing a bit more information?
 Don't just simply cut and paste your resume into your LinkedIn profile, though.
 You don't have the same two-page rule here, but you do have internet readers with short attention spans.

 Use engaging action words to show not just what you did, but what you accomplished in each position.
-The key is to demonstrate the impact you've made, the change you've enacted, the initiatives you've led, and the results you've delivered.
+The key is to demonstrate the impact you've had, the change you've enacted, the initiatives you've led, and the results you've delivered.
 Don't forget to use those relevant keywords, too!

 6. Don't neglect your skills